#

 }'

-- An RPC is used for overwriting the list of HTTP methods.
-RESTCONF communication, that may include invocation of hidden HTTP methods, is not displayed in the output logs.
+This RPC is used to overwrite the list of HTTP methods.
+RESTCONF communication, which may include invoking hidden HTTP methods, is not displayed in output logs.

-- Both requests and responses with hidden HTTP methods are not written to the log files.
+Both requests and responses with hidden HTTP methods are excluded from the log files.
+Only affects the restconf logging broker.

-Example: - Hiding GET and PATCH communication in the RESTCONF logs
+Example - Hide GET and PATCH communication in RESTCONF logs:

 curl --location --request POST 'http://localhost:8181/rests/operations/restconf-logging:set-hidden-http-methods' \